Free information, books, wristbands and more for patients and caregivers.

 Drugs being evaluated for mesothelioma metastasis include semaxanib (SU5416), thalidomide and tetrathiomolybdate.
 In clinical trials, the three medications demonstrate an ability to help stabilize the disease and increase survival.

 Doctors use a staging system to help gauge the development of pleural cancer.
 The disease is the least developed at stage I, when the cancer is localized to its origin site.
-At this stage, the cancer may be treated with potentially curative measures such as surgery, chemotherapy and/or radiation therapy.
+At this stage, the cancer may be treated with a combination of potentially curative measures such as surgery, chemotherapy and radiation therapy.

 By stage IV, the cancer has metastasized, and tumors have developed in distant areas of the body.
 This is the most difficult to treat because the cancer is so widespread.
 At this stage of development, treatment is limited to palliative, symptom-controlling care.
 This leads to a life expectancy of less than a year.